thdngan/arboretum/content/_index.md

 I stumbled upon [Quartz](https://quartz.jzhao.xyz/) while on a quest to find a way to publish my [Obsidian](https://obsidian.md/) notes on a [[neutrino communication|neutrino application]].
 What followed was an absolute **blast** (and, let’s be real, a mild headache) as I set up my own digital arboretum.
 Turns out, wrestling with front-end stuff when you’re a total noob is both exciting and painful - 10/10 would recommend, but also, _send help_.

 That said, the struggle was so worth it!
-I picked up a ton of new knowledge along the way, and this little blog wouldn’t exist without [Jacky Zhao](https://github.com/jackyzha0) and the incredible tool they built.
+I picked up a ton of new knowledge along the way, and this little blog wouldn’t exist without [Jacky Zhao](https://github.com/jackyzha0)'s incredible work.
 Huge thanks for making this possible!

 Also, big shout-out to [Eilleen](https://quartz.eilleeenz.com/) for their ridiculously helpful Quartz [customization log](https://quartz.eilleeenz.com/Quartz-customization-log)—those floating buttons are absolute lifesavers 😉.